skyflowapi/skyflow-iOS/README.md

 let collectElementInput =  Skyflow.CollectElementInput(
    table : String,                  //the table this data belongs to column : String,                 //the column into which this data should be inserted
-   type: Skyflow.ElementType        //Skyflow.ElementType enum
+   type: Skyflow.ElementType,       //Skyflow.ElementType enum
    inputStyles: Skyflow.Styles,     //optional styles that should be applied to the form element
    labelStyles: Skyflow.Styles,     //optional styles that will be applied to the label of the collect element
    errorTextStyles: Skyflow.Styles, //optional styles that will be applied to the errorText of the collect element
    label: String,                   //optional label for the form element
    placeholder: String,             //optional placeholder for the form element
    altText: String,                 //optional string that acts as an initial value for the collect element